St Bartholomew's Church, Welby: History

-In the 1086 Domesday account Welby is recorded with a priest and a church.
+In the Domesday Book of 1086, Welby is recorded as having a priest and a church.

 St Bartholomews's parish register dates from 1569.
 The south side of the church nave was rebuilt in about 1400.
 In 1873, the north aisle was extended and the chancel rebuilt by J. H. Hakewill, at a cost of £450, in a style that matched the Early English original.
 A church organ was added at the same time, at a cost of £140.
 In 1887 a carved oak Gothic reredos was installed.

 In the 19th and earlier 20th century, Welby was part of the rural deanery of Grantham North, and archdeaconry and Diocese of Lincoln.
 The living included a rectory, the gift of the Bishop of Lincoln.
 In 1824 Rev'd William Dodwell bequeathed to the parish £1,608 11s.
 6d., with the bank annuities of 2½ per cent to be used for the benefit of the poor. £15 of the yearly dividend was given to the schoolmaster for the education of six boys and six girls, and £10 for the apprenticing of a poor boy, with the remainder to provide clothing and coal to poor parishioners.
 From 1867 the rector was Rev. William Armetriding Frith MA, of Worcester College, Oxford, and from 1926 the Rev. Thomas Augustus Child BD, of London University.

 A parish diary exists with entries dating from the 1860s to 1968.
 The diary records reorientation of the seating, the 1872 addition of a stove in the body of the church, and in 1927, the partial laying of a concrete floor under the nave and chancel.

 In 2001, Lindsey Archaeological Services were commissioned by Welby Parochial Church Council to provide a watching brief on an archaeological investigation before underfloor heating was installed.
 Pews and pew platforms were removed, and investigation trenches dug under flagstone floors in the north aisle, and the north and south sides of the nave.
 Finds included remains of a previous lime mortar floor, stained glass and window lead fragments, pottery of the 15th to 19th centuries, some graves, and shroud pins.

 The church received an English Heritage Grade I listing in 1966.
 Welby Parochial Church Council has gained funding from the Heritage Lottery Fund for restoration.